How do I register a team for the 2018/19 season?

 What if I don’t have equipment?

-The Garrison has limited brooms, stabilizers, sticks and slip on sliders available upon request.
-Members may be required to pay a rental fee.
+The Garrison has limited brooms and sliders available upon request to borrow.
+Players may be required to pay a rental fee.
 The Garrison has limited gear available for purchase such as slip on sliders, grippers, broom heads and protective head gear available.
 More equipment can be found at Curler's Corner (located in the Calgary Curling Club).

 How can I host an event?